Pay a Bill

 The way the chemotherapy is given depends on the type and stage of the cancer being treated.

-See Drugs Approved for Non-Small Cell Lung Cancer for more information.
+For more information, see Drugs Approved for Non-Small Cell Lung Cancer.

-Targeted therapy is a type of treatment that uses drugs or other substances to attack specific cancer cells.
-Targeted therapies usually cause less harm to normal cells than chemotherapy or radiation therapy do.
-Monoclonal antibodies and tyrosine kinase inhibitors are the two main types of targeted therapy being used to treat advanced, metastatic, or recurrent non-small cell lung cancer.
+Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells.
+Monoclonal antibodies, tyrosine kinase inhibitors, mammalian target of rapamycin (mTOR) inhibitors, and KRAS G12C inhibitors are four types of targeted therapy being used to treat advanced, metastatic, or recurrent non-small cell lung cancer.

 There are different types of monoclonal antibody therapy: